22 Facts about Japan You Didn’t Know (Updated 2024)

-Did you know that Japan is known to have the world’s highest life expectancy?
-In 2019, there were 2.31 million Japanese over the age of 90, with over 71,000 of them being over 100!
+Did you know that Japan is known to have the world’s second-highest life expectancy, next to Hong Kong?
+In 2024, there were 2.31 million Japanese people over the age of 90, with over 71,000 of them being over 100!
 So, have the Japanese discovered the secret to perpetual life?

-Japan is a country with a complex and ancient cultural heritage yet today it is one of the most advanced countries in technology and innovation since 1950.
+Japan is a country with a complex and ancient cultural heritage, yet today, it is one of the most advanced countries in technology and innovation since 1950.
+Japan’s form of government is a constitutional monarchy with a parliamentary government.
+The currency used in Japan is the Japanese yen.

 Japan gives a great deal of attention to education, and the country is one of the most literate in the world.
 A distinctive awareness of natural beauty and interest in shape and balance are obvious.